Kunal-2001-12/Student-Registration-System/README.md

 ## Contact

-For any inquiries, please contact [your-kunalsur2001@gmail.com] (gmailto: kunalsur2001@gmail.com).
+For any inquiries, please contact.
+(gmailto: kunalsur2001@gmail.com).